-Functional group See 5.5 Redistributor registers for SGIs and PPIs summary on page 187 for
+Width32-bitFunctional groupSee 5.5 Redistributor registers for SGIs and PPIs summary on page 207 for the address offset, type, and reset value of this register.

-Figure 5-46: GICR_MISCSTATUSR bit assignments
+Bit descriptions Figure 5-51: GICR_MISCSTATUSR bit assignments

-Table 5-53: GICR_MISCSTATUSR bit descriptions
+Table 5-60: GICR_MISCSTATUSR bit descriptions

-Bits Name Description [31] cpu_active Returns the status of the cpu_active signal for the core corresponding to the Redistributor whose register is being read: cpu_active input signal is not active cpu_active input signal is active This bit is undefined when ProcessorSleep or ChildrenAsleep is set for a core, because the core is presumed to be powered down.

-Bits Name Description [30] wake_request Returns the status of the wake_request signal: wake_request signal is not active wake_request signal is asserted [29:5] - Reserved [4] AccessType Returns the access type: 0 Secure access1 Non-secure access [3] - Reserved $[2]^{10}$ EnableGrp1Secure In systems that enable two Security states, when GICD_CTLR.DS == 0, then: For Secure reads, returns the Group 1 Secure CPU interface enable.
+Bits Name Description [31] cpu_active Returns the status of the cpu_active signal for the core corresponding to the Redistributor whose register is being read: 0 cpu_active input signal is not active.
+1 cpu_active input signal is active.
+This bit is undefined when ProcessorSleep or ChildrenAsleep is set for a core, because the core is presumed to be powered down.
+[30] wake_request Returns the status of the wake_request signal: wake_request signal is not active. wake_request signal is asserted.
+[29:5] - Reserved [4] AccessType Returns the access type: 0 Secure access.
+If GICD_CTLR.DS == 1, then this bit returns 0.
+1 Non-secure access [3] - Reserved [2] EnableGrp1Secure In systems that enable two Security states, when GICD_CTLR.DS == 0, then: For Secure reads, returns the Group 1 Secure CPU interface enable.
 For Non-secure reads, returns zero.
 In systems that only enable a single Security state, when GICD_CTLR.DS == 1, then this bit returns zero.
-[1] 10 EnableGrp1NSecure In systems that enable two Security states, when GICD_CTLR.DS == 0, then: For Secure reads, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads, when GICD_CTLR.ARE_NS == 1, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 0, this bit returns zero.
+[1] EnableGrp1NSecure In systems that enable two Security states, when GICD_CTLR.DS == 0, then: • For Secure reads, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads, when GICD_CTLR.ARE_NS == 1, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 0, this bit returns zero.
 In systems that only enable a single Security state, when GICD_CTLR.DS == 1, this bit returns the Group 1 CPU interface enable.

-[0] 10 EnableGrp0 In systems that enable two Security states, when GICD_CTLR.DS == 0, then: For Secure reads, this bit returns the Group 0 CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 0, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 1, this bit returns zero.
+Bits Name Description [0] EnableGrp0 In systems that enable two Security states, when GICD_CTLR.DS == 0, then: • For Secure reads, this bit returns the Group 0 CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 0, this bit returns the Group 1 Non-secure CPU interface enable. • For Non-secure reads when GICD_CTLR.ARE_NS == 1, this bit returns zero.
 In systems that only enable a single Security state, when GICD_CTLR.DS == 1, this bit returns the Group 0 CPU interface enable.